pv2b/kenny/README.md

 ### Copy files

-After building KennyApi, grab the files out of KennyApi\bin\Debug\net6.0 and put them on the server.
+After building Kenny, grab the files out of Kenny\bin\Debug\net6.0 and put them on the server.
 In this example, I will put them in C:\Kenny

 ### Log on as service permissions